volverjs/auth-vue/README.md

 ## Plugin

-To use a `OAuthClient` instance inside a Vue 3 application, you can use the plugin provided by `@volverjs/auth-vue`.
+To use a `OAuthClient` instance inside a Vue 3 application, you can install the plugin with the `createOAuthClient` function.

 ```typescript
 import { createApp } from 'vue'